mauriciolarroque/Bikeshare-Case-Study/README2.md

 <br>

-Finally, I ran this query to check that all `ride_ids` were unique:
+All of the ids were now in the same format, so all I had to do was check again to see that `none` of them were `duplicate`:

 ```sql
 SELECT